 For ongoing use, costs are measured per ton or per hour.

-Traditional portable rock crushers are essentially giant hydraulic pumps on wheels, which must run at high RPMs and generate a lot of heat and friction.
+Traditional portable rock crushers are essentially direct drive engines and giant hydraulic pumps on tracks, which must run at high RPMs and generate a lot of heat and friction.
 These machines are more expensive long-term with operating costs for hydraulic fluid, high-pressure hoses, and altered performance due to variable conditions like temperature.
+Maintaining these old school systems are the reason crushing has the reputation of a high operation and maintenance cost business.
+Traditionally, it has been true.

-On the other hand, electric-over-diesel systems liek Senya Crushers offer a more energy efficient crushing method that’s less expensive to run and easier to maintain over time.
+On the other hand, electric-over-diesel systems like Senya Crushers offer a hugely more energy efficient crushing method that’s less considerably less expensive to run and much easier to maintain over time.
+There is a reason all of the larger crusher manufacturers are finally making the move to the diesel of electric configuration Senya Crushers has used from the very start.

-Senya Crushers are able to be run all day for less than $50.
-We’ve removed the top causes of downtimes and the top expenses.
+We’ve simply removed the top causes of downtimes and the top expenses.

 For a traditional scenario where concrete material is disposed of, here are the costs: